MLLM-Tool/MLLM-Tool/README.md

 First of all, please refer to the base configuration file [[./code/config/base.yaml]](./code/config/base.yaml) for the basic system setting of overall modules.

-Then, the training of Tool_LMM starts with this script(We take the example of using Vicuna7B as backbone):
+Then, the training of Tool_LMM starts with this script(We take the example of using Vicuna-7B as backbone and use 4 GPUs):
 ```angular2html
 cd ./code
 bash scripts/train.sh